camsdono/LogBug/readme.md

 - Customer Support AI
 - Public API / Pro Edition Of LogBug Only
 - Discord Bot Announcment Support / Enterprise And Pro Edition Only
-- Twitter Announcment Support / Enterprise And Pro Edition Only

 ## V0.03 - Management Setup